Molly Pitcher

-Various Molly Pitcher tales have grown in the telling, and many historians regard "Molly Pitcher" as folklore rather than history, or suggest that Molly Pitcher may be a composite image inspired by the actions of a number of real women.
-The name itself may have originated as a nickname given to women who carried water to men on the battlefield during War.

 Suggested identities

 Mary Ludwig Hays

 The deeds in the story of Molly Pitcher are generally attributed to Mary Ludwig Hays, who was married to William Hays, an artilleryman in the Continental Army.
 She joined him at the Army's winter camp at Valley Forge in 1777, and was present at the Battle of Monmouth, where she served as a water-carrier.
-When her husband fell she took his place swabbing and loading the cannon, and after the action was commended by George Washington.
+Her husband fell and she took his place swabbing and loading the cannon, and was later commended by George Washington.

 The incident was recorded by Joseph Plumb Martin in his memoir published in 1830.

 Margaret Corbin

 The story of Margaret Corbin bears similarities to the story of Mary Hays.
-Margaret Corbin was the wife of John Corbin of Philadelphia, Pennsylvania, also an artilleryman in the Continental army.
+Margaret Corbin was the wife of John Corbin of Philadelphia, Pennsylvania, also an artilleryman in the Continental Army.

 On November 16, 1776, John Corbin was one of 2,800 American soldiers who defended Fort Washington in northern Manhattan from 9,000 attacking Hessian troops under British command.
-When John Corbin was wounded and killed, Margaret took his place at the cannon, and continued to fire it until she was seriously wounded in the arm.
+John Corbin was killed and Margaret took his place at the cannon.
+She continued to fire it until she was seriously wounded in the arm.
 In 1779, Margaret Corbin was awarded an annual pension of $50 by the state of Pennsylvania for her heroism in battle.
 She was the first woman in the United States to receive a military pension.
 Her nickname was "Captain Molly".

 Deborah Sampson

 Deborah Sampson has also been posited as an inspiration for Molly Pitcher.

-Sampson disguised herself as a man and enlisted under an assumed name; because of her smooth complexion and high-pitched voice she was nicknamed "Molly" by her comrades.
-After her discharge she successfully petitioned for a pension as a veteran, one of only two women (the other was Corbin) to receive such.
+She disguised herself as a man and enlisted under an assumed name.
+Her comrades nicknamed her "Molly" because of her smooth complexion and high-pitched voice.
+After her discharge, she successfully petitioned for a pension as a veteran.

-Identification
+Possibly a generic name

-Historian Emily Teipe, in considering the identity of Molly Pitcher, has suggested these three possibilities, but has also pointed out 'The historical record presents other candidates too numerous to mention' and contends that 'the name Molly Pitcher is a collective generic term, much like "G.I.
-Joe"'; it serves as a common label for the 'hundreds, perhaps thousands, of women (who) served not only as ammunition wives, manning and firing the guns, but also in the army and colonial militia'.
+Emily Teipe has suggested that "the name Molly Pitcher is a collective generic term, much like 'G.I.
+Joe and serves as a common label for the "hundreds, perhaps thousands, of women who served not only as ammunition wives, manning and firing the guns, but also in the army and colonial militia."